shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 Comedy | Dramatic work in which the central motif is the triumph over adverse circumstance, resulting in a successful or happy conclusion.  conflict becomes more and more confusing, but is at last made plain in a single clarifying event.

-### The 36 situations
+## The 36 situations
 For Genre Analysis by  Georges Polti / Carlo Gozzi

 |||
 |--|--|
-Supplication|
-Deliverance|
+||Daring enterprise, Deliverance, The enigma, Obtaining
+|Conflict |Rivalry of superior vs. inferior
-Crime pursued by vengeance|
+||Adultery ,Disaster,Crime pursued by vengeance, Murderous adultery, Madness,  Remorse
+|| Conflict with a god, Falling prey to cruelty/misfortune
+||Erroneous judgment, Fatal imprudence, Supplication
+Action| Abduction, Revolt, Pursuit
+Sacrifice | Ambition, Self-sacrifice for an ideal ,Self-sacrifice for kin, All sacrificed for passion Love | Loss of loved ones, Recovery of a lost one, An enemy loved, Obstacles to love, Discovery of the dishonor of a loved one, Necessity of sacrificing loved ones, Mistaken jealousy, Involuntary crimes of love, Crimes of love
-Vengeance taken for kin upon kin|
+Kin | Rivalry of kin, Enmity of kin, Vengeance taken for kin upon kin, Slaying of kin unrecognized
-Pursuit|
-Disaster|
-Falling prey to cruelty/misfortune|
-Revolt|
-Daring enterprise|
-Abduction|
-The enigma|
-Obtaining|
-Enmity of kin|
-Rivalry of kin|
-Murderous adultery|
-Madness|
-Fatal imprudence|
-Involuntary crimes of love|
-Slaying of kin unrecognized|
-Self-sacrifice for an ideal|
-Self-sacrifice for kin|
-All sacrificed for passion|
-Necessity of sacrificing loved ones|
-Rivalry of superior vs. inferior|
-Adultery|
-Crimes of love|
-Discovery of the dishonor of a loved one|
-Obstacles to love|
-An enemy loved|
-Ambition|
-Conflict with a god|
-Mistaken jealousy|
-Erroneous judgment|
-Remorse|
-Recovery of a lost one|
-Loss of loved ones|

-### Conflict
+## Conflict
 - konflikt interesów
 - Wants vs needs
 - Mind (primal mammal) vs Soul (fulfill to have superior existence)